grpc/proposal/A72-open-telemetry-tracing.md

 #### Context Propagation APIs in C++
 C++ will also support propagator APIs to provides API uniformity among languages.
-Since gRPC C++ avoids RTTI, it can not use the same optimization path as Java/Go.
+Since gRPC C++ avoids Run-time type information (RTTI), it can not use the same optimization path as Java/Go.
 This will result in an extra base64 encoding/decoding step to satisfy `TextMapPropagator` requirement that the key/value pair be a valid HTTP field.
 There are possible optimizations C++ might pursue in the future, for example, providing an explicit knob on `GrpcTraceBinTextMapPropagator` that assumes that this propagator is being used with gRPC and can hence skirt `TextMapPropagator` compatibility requirements.

 ```C++
 std::unique_ptr<opentelemetry::context::TextMapPropagator>